Temple tax: Hebrew Bible

 In later centuries, the half-shekel was adopted as the amount of the Temple tax, although in Nehemiah 10:32–34 the tax is given as a third of a shekel.

-A Tyrian shekel contained 13.1g of pure silver; at a spot valuation of US$28/ozt in 2021, worth about $12.
+A Tyrian shekel contained 13.1 g of pure silver; at a spot valuation of US$28/ozt in 2021, worth about $12.

-After the return under Nehemiah, Jews in the Diaspora continued to pay the Temple tax.
-Josephus reported that at the end of the 30s CE "many tens of thousands" of Babylonian Jews guarded the convoy taking the tax to Jerusalem (Ant.
+After the return from Babylonian captivity, Jews in the diaspora continued to pay the Temple tax.
+Josephus reports that at the end of the 30s CE "many tens of thousands" of Babylonian Jews guarded the convoy taking the tax to Jerusalem (Ant.
 18.313).